OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/athenaPdf.md

 ## Security

 Make sure the AthenaPDF docker is only reachable by the IP address of your OpenOlat instance and to block all other requests.
-The PDF service is only use by OpenOlat to generate the PDF, the delivery of the PDFs is done by OpenOlat.
-Client never need to call AthenaPDF.
+The PDF service is only used by OpenOlat to generate the PDF, the delivery of the PDFs is done by OpenOlat.
+Clients never need to call AthenaPDF.